 In some situations, the only way to get valuable insights is to give respondents some sense of control over the conversation by allowing them to answer in their own words.
 There is a high chance of bumping into something completely unique and valuable if you allow users to have the freedom to express themselves.

-SalesHacker made an interesting observation about interactive discussions prompted by open-ended questions: when you have a conversation with your potential customers and they talk for at least 30% of the time, your conversion sales are likely going to increase.
+SalesHacker made an interesting observation about interactive discussions prompted by open ended questions: when you have a conversation with your potential customers, and they talk for at least 30% of the time, your conversion sales will likely increase.
 But if they talk for less than 30% of the time, your sales conversion rates will drop.

 With open-ended questions, you are not only guaranteed an increase in sales, but they can also help you: